-Chlamydia can be treated and cured with medication.
+Chlamydia can be treated and cured with medicine.
 A single dose is often all that’s needed.
 Your partner also needs to be treated.
-Otherwise, they can pass the disease back to you.
-And don’t have sex until you’re told it’s okay.
+Otherwise they can pass the disease back to you.
+And don’t have sex until you’re told it’s OK.

 Chlamydia can spread and cause damage that keeps you from being able to have kids.
 Here are some warning signs of that damage:

-Females can get an infection that leads to PID.
+Women can get an infection that leads to pelvic inflammatory disease (PID).

-PID (pelvic inflammatory disease) is an infection in women.
+Pelvic inflammatory disease (PID) is an infection in women.
 It can cause mild or severe symptoms.
-These include pain in the lower belly, fever, and pain during sex.
+These include pain in the lower belly, fever, vaginal discharge, and pain during sex.
 Over time, PID can damage the reproductive organs and cause sterility.